strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 # import your data with the default parameters and pass an encryption key:
 strapi import -f <your-filepath-and-filename> --key my-key

+# import your data forcing "yes" for all subsequent prompts:
+strapi import --force

-# import only your configuration:
+# import only your configuration (schemas are always included):
 strapi import --only config

 ```